adjtomo/seisflows/docs/getting_started_chinook.rst

 You can look at the generated parameter file to see what the template version looks like (using a text editor or cat).
 We will simply overwrite some of the base starting parameters to suit our current use case.
-Use the par command to do this quickly on the command line.
+Use the ``seisflows par`` command to do this quickly on the command line.

-SeisFlows already contains a pre-built Chinook interface (based on SLURM).
-You can use `seisflows print modules` to see all valid module choices.
+SeisFlows already contains a pre-built Chinook interface (based on a general SLURM interface).
+You can use ``seisflows print modules`` to see all valid system (and other modules) choices.

 .. code:: bash